zahranyousuff/osticket/README.md

   We are going to rename the ost-sampleconfig.php to ost-config.php

-  Now that we have renamed the files, right click on the file and go to properties.
+  Now that we have renamed the files, right-click on the file and go to properties.
   From there click security, click on advance, and disable the inheritance.
   We will select Remove all inherited permissions from this object.